|

-I drove down to the Santa Ana Train Station and parked my Geo Metro in the north parking lot.
-Inside the station I saw Marti, my excellent night time Amtrak agent, who I turned in my parking permit for my car's stay of over 72 hours.
-I then met Pat Moran along with her friends Irene and Ruth who had delivered Pat to the station for the trip to La Plata.
+I drove to the Santa Ana train station and parked my Geo Metro in the north parking lot.
+Inside the station I saw Marti, my excellent the night-time Amtrak agent, to whom I gave my parking permit for my car's stay of over 72 hours.
+I then met Pat Moran, along with her friends Irene and Ruth, who had delivered Pat to the station for the trip to La Plata.
 Pat then exchanged her tickets so she could leave Los Angeles with me before we stopped by the car and I picked up my luggage for the trip.
-We then walked to the Santa Ana Blvd grade crossing in order to reach the east platform without having to use that new bridge.
-About fifteen minutes later first a southbound Metrolink train for Irvine came into Santa Ana before we heard the horn of our train to Los Angeles approaching.
+We then walked to the Santa Ana Boulevard grade crossing in order to reach the east platform without having to use the new bridge.
+About fifteen minutes later, a southbound Metrolink train for Irvine arrived before we heard the horn of our train to Los Angeles.

 Views of the San Bernardino Station during the fresh air stop.
 I enjoyed the crossing of Cajon Pass from my darkened sleeping car room.
 After Summit, I made up my room and called it a night.

-12/8/06 I got up after Canyon Diablo and walked forward to get Pat up but she was already getting ready for the day ahead.
-I met her in the Dining Car for breakfast.
-We had breakfast with Jon Hill from Topeka, KS.
-Pat learned last night at dinner after I had left, that the other Pat from Fresno was also named Patricia Jeanne just like her.
-Small world isn’t it!
-I enjoyed French Toast and sausage links before I joined the Trainrider group in the lounge car.
+12/8/2006 I arose after Canyon Diablo and walked forward to wake up Pat, but she was already preparing for the day ahead.
+I met her in the dining car for breakfast.
+We had breakfast with Jon Hill from Topeka, Kansas.
+Pat learned last night at dinner, after I had left, that the other Pat from Fresno was also named Patricia Jeanne, just like her.
+It is sure a small world!
+I enjoyed French Toast and Sausage Links before I joined the Trainriders group in the lounge car.

-Tom Johnson, Ken Ruben and Pat Moran enjoying the view from the Sightseer Lounge Car this fine early December day as we all entered New Mexico.
+Tom Johnson, Ken Ruben and Pat Moran were enjoying the view from the Sightseer Lounge Car this fine early December day as the train entered New Mexico.

-He missed the view of the New Mexico Red Mesas.
+Ken missed the view of the New Mexico Red Mesas as he slept.

 The landscape is always changing!

-Here is Dan Dalkle passing his 275,000 rail mile at MP 72 of the BNSF Gallup Sub on December 8, 2006.
-Dan is taking a picture of the spot while I photographed him.
+Dan Dalke passed his 275,000th rail mile at MP 72 of the BNSF Gallup Sub on December 8th, 2006.
+Dan took a picture of the spot while I photographed him.
+It is always nice to help someone else pass their own mileage marks.

-Another mesa as we run down Track 2 towards Rio Puerco.
-We arrived into Albuquerque thirty minutes early with Tom, Dan and I making a trip to Coldstone Creamery for some ice cream.
-Back at the station we took a look at the new New Mexico Rail Runner Station.
+Later we passed by another mesa as we proceeded down Track 2 towards Rio Puerco.
+We arrived in Albuquerque thirty minutes early with Tom, Dan and I making a trip to Coldstone Creamery for some ice cream.
+Back at the station, we took a look at the new New Mexico Railrunner station.

-The train now dead headed to its storage area until its next call.
-I reboarded the train and put on the Rolling Stones "Bridges to Babylon" before we left Albuquerque on time.
+The train now deadheaded to its storage area until its next call.
+I reboarded the Chief and put on the Rolling Stones "Bridges to Babylon" before we left Albuquerque on time.

 Pat Moran and Ross Moore enjoying the lounge car later that afternoon.